 Contributing photo editor Roger May (@walkyourcamera) is an Appalachian American photographer and writer based in Pipestem, West Virginia.
 In addition to his photographic work, he is the director of the Appalachian South Folklife Center.
 He was born in the Tug River Valley, located on the West Virginia and Kentucky state line, in the heart of Hatfield and McCoy country.
 His photographs, essays, and interviews have been published by The New York Times, The Guardian, The Atlantic, Al Jazeera America, National Geographic, The Oxford American, Le Monde diplomatique, Photo District News, and others.
 In February 2014, he started the crowdsourced Looking at Appalachia project.

 David Smith (@dvdsmthdvd) is a multimedia producer and helps lead the audience development team for 100 Days in Appalachia.
 He is a Senior Lecturer at the WVU Reed College of Media teaching visual journalism and multimedia storytelling.
 Before coming to WVU, David was a visual journalist for 10 years in North Carolina, Alabama, Ohio and West Virginia.
 He is passionate about teaching and modeling curiosity and experimentation in students at the College of Media.
-Smith is co-producing a documentary film on Muslim identity in Appalachia with Dana Coester as well as the 360° video series “Muslim in Appalachia” excerpted in 100 Days of Appalachia.
+Smith is co-producing a documentary film on Muslim identity in Appalachia with Dana Coester as well as the 360° video series “Muslim in Appalachia” excerpted in 100 Days in Appalachia.